cloudfoundry-attic/apache-brooklyn-service-broker/docs/plans.md

 }
 ```

-## UserDefinedPlanStrategy
+## LocationPlanStrategy

-The user-defined plan strategy allows only a single service and plan, and requires user to specify the blueprint
-by passing the blueprint definition as json when using the create-service command.
-The user-defined plan strategy
-is activated by specifying the `user-defined-plan` spring profile:
+The location plan strategy is activated by using the SPRING_PROFILES_ACTIVE value of `location-plan` as follows:

 ```
 applications: